 The current operation is managed by two different owners and represents a family combination of portions of an historic homestead ranch.
 The northern 380± is actively managed as a small ranch production unit and residential home site, with livestock and hay as the productive elements.
 Because this portion of the ranch is managed individually by the owner, stocking rates are below carrying capacity, but sufficient to produce a livelihood for the owner.
 At the time of this writing, the property holds about 30-40 mother cows, a small group of sheep and about a half-dozen horses.
 The owner of this portion of the property indicates that the ranch has a carrying capacity of approximately 75 cow-calf pairs if production were optimized.
 Hay production on this portion of the property varies from 300-600 tons which comes from one cutting on all but 40 acres where the owner sometimes takes a second cutting.

-On the remaining 797± acres, the property is primarily managed for crop production.
+On the remaining 1,354± acres, the property is managed for a combination of crop production, timber, and wildlife.
 There are two fields watered by wheel lines and two pivots.
 From north to south, the first wheel line, which sits east of the northern pivot in Section 23, waters approximately 30 acres and uses the second priority water right from Ashby Creek as well as some of the second and third rights from Arkansas Creek.
 The northern pivot in Section 23 covers around 90 acres and utilizes the same water.
 This northern pivot will typically produce between 60-80 bushels/acre (up to 90 bushels/acre on good years) and the crop typically planted was a winter wheat variant.
 Converted to grass, the owner estimates this area would produce between five and six tons per acre of grass hay or a grass-alfalfa mix.